ABDELLANI-Youcef/Javascript_Game/README.md

 - Hat tip to anyone whose code was used

 ## Issues
-If you would liike to report an issue [the link](https://github.com/ABDELLANI-Youcef/javascript_game/issues)
+If you would like to report an issue [the link](https://github.com/ABDELLANI-Youcef/javascript_game/issues)

 ## 📝 License